JonEilers/analyticalgenomics.org/_annotation/manual_TE_annotation.md

 # Introduction

-blah blah about manual curation of transposable element library
+Insert about manual curation of transposable element library

+The below set of protocols are taken from [A beginner’s guide to manual curation of transposable elements](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-021-00259-7) with some minor modifications

 # Summary of Approach